-Place the vehicle on a level surface and hold it in an upright position.
+1. Place the vehicle on a level surface and hold it in an upright position.

 Make sure that the vehicle is positioned straight up when checking the oil level.
-A slight tilt to the side can result in an incorrect reading.
+A slight tilt to the side can result in a false reading.

-- 2. Start the engine, warm it up for several minutes, and then turn it off. - Wait a few minutes until the oil settles, and then check the oil level through the check window located in the bottom-right side of the crankcase.
+- 2. Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Wait a few minutes until the oil settles, and then check the oil level through the check window located at the bottom-right side of the crankcase.